-Studying abroad is an investment in your future and involves a commitment to advance planning, careful time and money management, creativity, and perseverance.
-Financing your experience abroad is an integral part of that investment.
+Participating in Global Study is an investment in your future and involves a commitment to advance planning, careful time and money management, creativity, and perseverance.
+Financing your experience is an integral part of that investment.
 The personal, academic, and professional rewards will last a lifetime.

 This webpage will provide information and resources for your study abroad funding search.
 After reading the contents of this page, feel free to ask the staff of the Isabella Cannon Global Education Center (GEC) questions.
 We are here to help you!

 Click on the links below to navigate this page.

 The Office of Financial Planning has also created a Global Study and Financial Planning FAQ (pdf) to answer some common questions about Financial Planning and Global Study.

 An Elon program is defined as a program approved by Elon University and the GEC.
 Consult the list of current Elon programs to see all approved programs.

 You can apply Elon grants and scholarships and any federal aid toward an Elon program.
 If a program is a non-Elon program, you cannot use any Elon University grants or scholarships toward the program.